jasonleebrown/machisplin/README.md

 ![Alt text](https://raw.githubusercontent.com/jasonleebrown/machisplin/master/MACHISPLIN_LOGOv2.jpg?raw=true "Title")

 # machisplin
-An R package for interpolation of noisy multi-variate data through comprehensive statistical analyses using thin-plate-smoothing splines and machine learning ensembling.
+An R package for interpolation of noisy multivariate data through comprehensive statistical analyses using thin-plate-smoothing splines and machine learning ensembling.
 This package is a free open-source machine learning analog to the expensive ANUSPLIN software.

 ## To install, open R and type the following:
 ```markdown